tejaskarnani/Snakegame/README.md

 # Snakegame
-Snake game made using Python3.
 This is the first game I have made using the pygame module and KiVy.
-It is an extremely rudimentary snake game, found on old mobile devices.
+It is an extremely rudimentary snake game, similar to that found on old mobile devices.
 The purpose and working of the game is simple: eat the food to increase your score and length, and you lose if you bang into any of the 4 surrounding boundaries.

 ## Getting Started